 CSC ensures that this management review is fully documented, is carried out with the involvement of interested parties and directly affected stakeholders, and addresses any relevant issues of concern raised by stakeholders.
-These could be raised via comments submitted directly to the RFM Program Manager through the available comment's submission tool in RFM's website or during the open public comment periods.
+These could be raised via comments submitted directly to the RFM Program Manager through the available comment submission tool on RFM's website or during the open public comment periods.

-18. How often is the Fishery Standard reviewed and updated?
+17. How often is the Fishery Standard reviewed and updated?